yasserg/crawler4j/README.md

 ### Using Maven

-To use the latest release of crawler4j, please use the following snippet in your pom.xml
+Add the following dependency to your pom.xml:

 ```xml
     <dependency>